Lee Ki-poong: As Minister of Defense

+The 1960 Election

-Lee was elected Vice President of South Korea in the controversial March 1960 presidential election where Rhee was elected to his third term as President of South Korea.
-Both won by a very wide margin, and the election was widely condemned in South Korea for election rigging amid growing public opposition to Rhee's corrupt and authoritarian rule, but noteworthy is that prior to the student movement Lee was disliked by the public.
-As a result, the April Revolution took place in mid-April 1960, which resulted in Rhee resigning on April 26, 1960 and fleeing the country.
-Lee resigned before taking office as Vice President elect, but the results of the March election were invalidated and the office itself was later abolished in June.
+Lee was elected Vice President of South Korea in the controversial March 1960 presidential election.
+(Note: Prior to the student movement which the election resulted in, Lee was already disliked by the public for placing secretaries, advisers, and friends at positions of power around the aging Syngman Rhee.
+Due to his age, Rhee overly relied upon his protege—and by extension Lee's proxies, in particular a man named Park Chan-il who was an "agent" of Lee.)
+In said election Rhee had sought his fourth term as President of South Korea.
+Both won by a very wide margin, and the election was widely condemned in South Korea for election rigging amid growing public opposition to Rhee's corrupt and authoritarian rule, including the deployment of Police forces to stem the potential anger of the citizenry.
+As a result, the April Revolution took place in mid-April 1960, which resulted in Rhee resigning on April 27, 1960, and fleeing the country.
+Lee resigned before taking office as vice president elect, but the results of the March election were invalidated due to alleged election fraud and the office itself was later abolished in June.

+Death

-Seemingly after the whole ordeal Lee had suffered from a case of "creeping paralysis" which was used to explain his inability of assuming the role of Vice President.
-On April 28, 1960, in an annex of Rhee's Seoul mansion, Lee and his family (wife named Maria and younger son named Lee Kong Wook) were shot killed by his eldest son, Army 2nd Lieutenant Lee Kang-seok (1937 – April 28, 1960) with a .45 caliber automatic handgun, who then killed himself in a murder–suicide.
+Seemingly during the whole ordeal of the April Revolution Lee had suffered from a case of "creeping paralysis" which was used to explain his inability of assuming the role of Vice President, also Lee had been presumed to be missing from the night of April 25.
+In the early hours [around 4:30 / 5:45 AM] of April 28, 1960, in a "heavily guarded" annex of Rhee's Seoul mansion, Lee and his family were shot and killed by his eldest son, Army 2nd Lieutenant Lee Kang-seok (adopted by Syngman Rhee in 1956 or 1958), who remarked "Let's apologize through death.", with his personal, M1911A1 .45 caliber automatic handgun, who then killed himself in a murder–suicide which he had planned two days previously.